Jane Petzoldt: President

 Michelle is a Ph.D. student exploring ant communities in temperate forest canopies with Dr. Clyde Sorenson and Dr. Elsa Youngsteadt.
 She began her undergraduate degree at the Leibniz University of Hannover in Germany and completed her B.S. in Zoology at NC State.
 Drawn to creatures of any size, Michelle is fascinated by the complex social lives of ants and their ecological impacts.
 When she’s not collecting ants, Michelle enjoys hanging out with her dog, true crime podcasts, riding horses, and a good book.

 Marissa Cole: Outreach Coordinator

 Marissa is an M.S. student in Aram Mikaelyan’s lab, where she studies the cooperative behavior and microbiome of termites as they relate to dietary recalcitrance.
 She also hopes to develop a method to raise termites as a sustainable livestock feed supplement.
 She studied at Wake Technical Community College and completed her B.S. in biology at Meredith College.
 She is very interested in science communication and outreach, and encourages others to appreciate arthropods and their role in the environment.
 In her free time, Marissa likes drawing, painting, spending time with her dog, and photographing insects.

 Caleb is a Ph.D. student who works in Dr. Steve Frank’s lab.
 Caleb’s research examines how local and landscape factors of the urban environment influence biological control of street tree pests.
 The goal of his work is to produce a better understanding of how street tree IPM goals can be met by supporting natural enemy communities.
 In his spare time Caleb enjoys gardening, weightlifting, and developing his skills as an amateur naturalist.

-Tabatha Komar: Social Chair
+Tabatha Komar: Treasurer